swagtop/bevy-flake/docs/config.md

 ```

-Remember to use `bf` and not `bevy-flake` to get the `envWrap` function if
+Remember to use `bf` and not `bevy-flake` to get the `wrapExecutable` function
-you've changed the config.
+if you've changed the config.

 ## Other